Ernesto905/interpreter-ts/README.md

 # interpreter-ts
-Building out an interpreter in typescript
+Building out an interpreter in typescript.
+Following along with https://interpreterbook.com/